Spelkington/triangle/Laws/Constitution.md

 Our President shall direct the business and operation of Chapter Meetings.

-Our President, along with our Chapter Secretary, shall be a point of contact between our Chapter and our National Fraternity.
+Our President, along with our Chapter Administrator, shall be a point of contact between our Chapter and our National Fraternity.

 Our President shall be the primary point of contact between our Chapter and the University of Utah Fraternity & Sorority Life.